 Microsoft is often forced to rush out patches for its Windows feature updates when users report serious issues with them.
 But automatic updates mean you don't get much choice about whether to install those patches or not.

-Fortunately, it's possible to turn off automatic updates in Windows 10, both by pausing them temporarily for up to 35 days, or — if you're feeling more reckless —by disabling them altogether so you can install them manually when you're ready.
+Fortunately, it's possible to turn off automatic updates in Windows 10, both by pausing them temporarily for up to 35 days, or — if you're feeling more reckless —by disabling them all together so you can install them manually when you're ready.

-In our guide below, we'll walk you through both options, as well as revealing how you can use a free program to turn off automatic updates at the click of a button.
+In our guide below, we'll walk you through both options, as well as reveal how you can use a free program to turn off automatic updates at the click of a button.

 How to turn off automatic updates: Pause updates